fsuri/Pequin-Artifact/RunningExperiments.md

       - "client_total": [[5, 10, 20, 30, 20]],
       - "client_processes_per_client_node": [[8, 8, 8, 8, 8]],
       - "client_threads_per_process": [[1, 1, 1, 1, 2]]

+4. Server names:
+   - The provided config files use default `server_names`.
+The name has no meaning in LAN deployments, and serves only as unique identifier (e.g. `us-east-1-0` does not imply where the server will be located).
+These server names must be consistent with the server names in your deployed CloudLab cluster.
+   - If you change the default names, you must also adjust the `server_regions` and `region_rtt_latencies` parameters.
+Group server names into the region you want to assign them to.
+The `region_rtt_latencies` values do not matter for LAN deployments; they are placeholders for WAN simulation---see [WAN instructions](#wan-instructions).

 #### Starting an experiment:
 You are ready to start an experiment.
 The JSON configs we used can be found under `Pequin-Artifact/experiment-configs/<PATH>/<config>.json`. **Note that** all microbenchmark configs are Pesto (Pequin) exclusive.